CivicActions/guidebook/practice-areas/help-desk/working-practices.md

 ### Resolution Time

 We do our best to **solve problems quickly**.
-We can't always do this; sometimes problems require lengthy engineering engagements, or simply can't be done, or _shouldn't_ be done.
+We can't always do this; sometimes problems require lengthy engineering engagements, or they can't be done, or shouldn't be done.
 But when possible, we come to an actual solution quickly and let the user know.
 If our resolution doesn't solve the original request, we'll explain why and what's being done instead.

 If a given support interaction requires engineering time or work that's outside support staff's capacity (for instance, if it means opening an engineering work ticket, or requesting approval or information from a stakeholder), we'll inform the user of the next steps, make sure they know everything they need to know, and communicate with other people involved to make sure those next steps can and will be taken, before our support interaction can be considered complete.